WTIC-TV: Comparative hearing and construction

-The successful advent of subscription television (STV) in the late 1970s led a number of applicants to express their interest in channel 61 in Hartford.
+The advent of subscription television (STV) in the late 1970s led a number of applicants to express their interest in channel 61 in Hartford.
 The first two groups to do so each had plans to introduce STV on their stations: Golden West Broadcasters, the Los Angeles-based media company owned by Gene Autry, and Hartford Television, a subsidiary of the fledgling Sinclair Broadcast Group.

 A third company, Arch Communications, entered the bidding in November 1979.
 Arch was a locally based consortium headed by Arnold Chase, the 28-year-old son of developer David Chase, owner of WTIC AM-FM in Hartford.
 The minority partners included Edna N. Smith, a Hartford educator; Randall Pinkston, a reporter for Hartford's WFSB (channel 3); and James Grasso, son of Connecticut governor Ella T. Grasso.
 Arnold Chase had become smitten with independent TV after seeing the depiction of a news crew in the movie The China Syndrome.
 This consortium was joined by a fourth contender, The Great Hartford County Telecasting Corporation, which was associated with an owner of nursing homes and a man with television and real estate interests in Los Angeles.

 The FCC designated these four applications, plus a fifth for a station to be located in nearby Middletown, for comparative hearing in August 1981.
 Two years later, the commission delivered its ruling and awarded the construction permit to Arch Communications in September 1983.
 Arch announced it would name its station WETG—in memory of Grasso, who had died in 1981—and laid out plans for an independent station, the market's second after WTXX-TV (channel 20), to begin broadcasting in June 1984.
 By this time, Pinkston had sold his shares in Arch back to the company.
 The station began to purchase syndicated programming to fill out its broadcast day, helping to raise prices that Connecticut stations paid for syndicated shows.
 A 1339 ft tower on Rattlesnake Mountain near Farmington was approved definitively in July 1984.